injektion/injektion-web/src/content/services/-index.md

 draft: false

 banner:
-  title: "But what can you do for us?"
+  title: "What can you do for us?"
   content: "<h6 class='mb-4'>I help small, growing businesses scale with smarter, more secure systems.</h6>
   <p class='mb-4'>My fractional CTO services are built to meet you where you are—and help you get where you want to go.
-Whether you're modernizing legacy systems, untangling disconnected tools, or preparing for serious growth, I act as your trusted technical lead, guiding your next moves and building the systems to support them.</p>"
+Whether you're modernizing legacy systems, untangling disconnected tools, or preparing for serious growth, I act as your trusted <strong>technical lead</strong>, guiding your next moves and building the systems to support them.</p>"
   button:
     enable: true
     label: "Book a Discovery Call"